ds-horizon/delivr-sdk-ota/README.md

 <!-- React Native Catalog -->

+## Problem Statement

+Releasing updates for mobile apps is slow and cumbersome.
+Even small fixes or UI tweaks require pushing a new binary to the App Store or Play Store, followed by lengthy review cycles and user updates.

+* 7-day review cycles on app stores slows your release velocity

+* Manual release overhead makes hotfixes painful

+* Bug-induced releases damages user experience and retention

+* Lost developer velocity due to repeated native builds

+## What is DOTA?

+DOTA is Dream11’s Over-The-Air (OTA) solution for React Native apps, built on top of CodePush.
+It allows you to deliver JavaScript and asset updates instantly — without re-submitting to app stores.

+DOTA brings:

+* Instant updates: Push JS changes in minutes

+* Automatic rollbacks: Stay safe from bad releases

+* Staged rollouts: Gradual and controlled deployment

+* Enterprise scale: Battle-tested at Dream11

 ## How does it work?

 A React Native app is composed of JavaScript files and any accompanying [images](https://reactnative.dev/docs/image), which are bundled together by the [metro bundler](https://github.com/facebook/metro) and distributed as part of a platform-specific binary (i.e. an `.ipa` or `.apk` file).
 Once the app is released, updating either the JavaScript code (e.g. making bug fixes, adding new features) or image assets, requires you to recompile and redistribute the entire binary, which of course, includes any review time associated with the store(s) you are publishing to.